-Chapter 5 in The Mechanical Design Process contains the information of planning in the first stages of a design.
+Chapter 5 contains the information of planning in the first stages of a design.
 By outlining, the tasks and how long the objective to get the project done on time while meeting the needs of the customer.
-The budget is part of the planning phase, as to how much will the materials cost for the project.
+The budget is part of the planning phase as to how much will the materials cost for the project.
 The stage process is discovering the product, project planning, product definition, conceptual design, product development and supporting the product.
 Generating deliverables of task and a schedule that will aid in keeping the project scheduled on time.
-Prototyping the project is in the means of proof of function, proof of product, proof of process and the proof of production of the prototype.
+Prototyping the project in the means of proof of function, proof of product, proof of process and the proof of production of the prototype.
 Using software to get the image of the product and the assembly of putting the prototype together.
 Also, generating a chart that will rate which prototype score the highest by rating.
 Also, recording the project as it progresses into the planning phase to the final phase of getting the product to the client and users.
-The communication with the sponsors and client of the actions that have been done in the project design.
+The communication with the sponsors and client of what has been done in the project design.